ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/README.md

 - You passed CyberArk CPE or CDE
 - You completed CyberArk Conjur Fundamentals Course
 - You have basic understanding Linux installation and administration
+- You have basic understanding Docker
 - You have basic understanding AWS configuration and administration
   - You need to know how to config AWS Route 53 to setup Internal DNS for your lab envirunment
 - You have basic understanding EKS Kubernetes setup and administration

 ## Lab Architecture